Augusto11CB/English-Repository/WORD-OF-THE-DAY.md

   - I realize I ought to have told you about it.
   - I think I ought to go.
   - He ought to have reached the house some time ago.

+## 2023/07/16
+- deceptively: in a way or to an extent that gives a misleading impression; to a lesser or greater extent than appears the case.
+- example:
+  - the idea was deceptively simple.